 The family requests that memorial donations be made in the name of Bill Putnam to any of the following: *Marshfield Clinic (for the Oncology Dept., at Minocqua) Attention: MCHS Foundation, 1000 N. Oak Ave., Marshfield, WI 54449 *Howard Young Foundation, Surgical Services, PO Box 470, Woodruff, WI, 54568 *Meriter Foundation, (for the Infusion Center), 202 S. Park St., Madison, WI 53715 *UW Carbone Cancer Center, c/o 4th Floor Dr. Hei, 1 South Park St, Madison WI 53715.

-A Celebration of Life/Irish Wake will be held in the spring, with an announcement to follow at a later date.
 Please sign the Tributes section on the Cress Funeral Home website.

 After the sudden death of a long time fishing partner, Bill wrote this Reflection: